-I still get queries from readers asking that does it actually make sense to switch their mutual fund investments from regular plans to direct plans.
+I still get queries from readers asking that does it actually makes sense to switch their mutual fund investments from regular plans to direct plans.

 The simple answer is Yes.

 And I also tell them that since direct plans of mutual funds have been in existence for several years (since 2013 to be exact), they are already late!

 But jokes apart, let’s put some doubts to rest first.

 Here are 3 important facts about Direct plans vs Regular plans:

 - Returns of direct plans will always be higher than regular plans of the same fund/scheme.
 That is, direct plans will always outperform the regular ones.

 - The NAV of Direct plan will always be higher than that of Regular plan of the same fund/scheme

 - Since the Direct-NAV is higher than Regular-NAV, you will get a lesser no. of units for direct plans for the same amount invested.
 But still, your returns will be higher than those of regular plans.